-- Regularly review arrangements with partners to ensure that allocation processes are working effectively and agree changes as appropriate.

-- Provide equal access to services, taking into account all protected characteristics of:

-- Age.

-- Disability.

-- Gender & gender reassignment.

-- Marriage & civil partnership.

-- Pregnancy & maternity.

-- Race.

-- · Religion or belief; and

-- Sexual orientation.

-- Let our General Needs and Sheltered Housing properties in the Borough of King's Lynn & West Norfolk via West Norfolk Homechoice; (properties in other local authority areas will be let via that area's relevant Choice Based Letting scheme).

-- Hold back a proportion of our stock from choice based lettings to use for direct transfers and temporary moves see Transfers and Temporary Moves (below).

-- Cooperate with the local authority to assist in the provision of temporary accommodation for homeless individuals or households.

-- Work with other Registered Providers and local charities to provide more supported accommodation in shared houses with scheme specific letting criteria and arrangements.

-- Work with Norfolk & Suffolk Community Rehabilitation Company and the National Probation Service to provide direct let accommodation for ex-offenders through Integrated Offender Manager Schemes and Multi Agency Public Protection Arrangements. - Support witness relocation via the National Witness Mobility Service by making direct offers of accommodation. - Provide existing tenants with information and support relating to mutual exchanges through the House Exchange scheme and process mutual exchange requests in line with statutory requirements. - Refuse tenancies to applicants who present a risk to the Association, the local community and/ its tenants. - Confirm all of our decisions, whether to proceed with an offer of a tenancy, or to refuse a nomination, clearly, in writing in a timely way. - Provide a method of appeal (see Appeals Policy) where we have refused an allocation following a nomination. - Remove 'hard to let' stock from choice based lettings for direct offers, following three unsuccessful advert cycles.
+- Regularly review arrangements with partners to ensure that allocation processes are working effectively and agree changes as appropriate. - Usually let most General Needs and Sheltered Housing properties via the Local Choice Based Letting scheme. - Hold back a proportion of our stock from choice based lettings to use for direct transfers and temporary moves see Transfers and Temporary Moves (below). - Cooperate with our partner Local Authorities to assist in the provision of temporary accommodation for homeless individuals or households. - Work with other Registered Providers and local charities to provide more supported accommodation in shared houses with scheme specific letting criteria and arrangements. - Work with Norfolk & Suffolk Community Rehabilitation Company and the National Probation Service to provide direct let accommodation for ex-offenders through Integrated Offender Manager Schemes and Multi Agency Public Protection Arrangements. - Support witness relocation via the National Witness Mobility Service by making direct offers of accommodation. - Provide existing tenants with information and support relating to mutual exchanges through the House Exchange scheme and process mutual exchange requests in line with statutory requirements. - Refuse tenancies to applicants who present a substantial risk to colleagues, the local community and our tenants. - Confirm all our decisions, whether to proceed with an offer of a tenancy, or to refuse a nomination, clearly, in writing in a timely way. - Provide a method of appeal (see Appeals Policy) where we have refused an allocation following a nomination. - Remove 'hard to let' stock from choice based lettings for direct offers, following three unsuccessful advert cycles.